 Certified divers will be able to start diving and assisting with marine conservation volunteering in earnest on arrival to the island.
 For volunteers completing their certifications on the island, the first three days consist of completing the written and practical certification modules.
 Once certified, you will join the conservation efforts alongside the other volunteers.

-Those who have already completed their PADI Open Water Certification have the option of taking more advanced courses.
-The PADI dive certification courses offered in Belize are as follows:
+Those who have already completed their PADI Open Water Certification have the option of taking more advanced courses, such as Dive Master Certification, Rescue Diver, and much more.

 It’s important to note that due to the size of the island, there is a maximum capacity of 17 volunteers on the program at any given time.
 With this in mind, we recommend applying and registering with as much notice as possible, to maximise your chances of securing a spot on this unique marine conservation program.